larielys-nr/Deloitte-AI-Collision-Predictor/README.md

 This is a Project in partnership with Deloitte as a part of the club NewSpace@Berkeley.
 Creating an AI Algorithm to predict collisions of objects in space.

-Please check the "Deloitte_ AI Project Descprition.pdf" for the full project descriiption.
+Please check the [this file](Deloitte_%20AI%20Project%20Descprition.pdf) for the full project descriiption.

 Access the FrontEnd (design) of the concept for client Dashboard: https://newspaceatberkeley.wixsite.com/newspaceatberk-deloi